openjdm/openjdm.github.io/book/hindsight_bias.md

 Hindsight bias occurs across all age groups and is a robust phenomenon that can have significant consequences related to judgement and decision making in the future based on past assumptions.
-In adults, hindsight bias has shown to impact decision making in a wide range of areas ranging from medical and legal decisions to minor judgements of personal experiences.
+In adults, hindsight bias has been shown to impact decision making in a wide range of areas ranging from medical and legal decisions to minor judgements of personal experiences.
 In each case, the decision maker, backed by knowledge of a certain outcome, overestimates the likelihood of said outcome.

-While it is known *where* hindsight bias and other decisions occur from a physiological standpoint, what’s less decided on is why exactly hindsight bias happens.
-Early studies conducted by Baruch Fischhoff (1975) suggest that a strong component of hindsight bias is “creeping determinism,” or a term used to describe the tendency for individuals to deem observed outcomes as inevitable (Fischhoff, 1975).
+Early studies conducted by Baruch Fischhoff
+(1975) suggest that a strong component of hindsight bias is “creeping determinism,” a term used to describe the tendency for individuals to deem observed outcomes as inevitable (Fischhoff, 1975).
 The reasoning behind this is the propensity for individuals to flatter themselves, so to speak, by claiming that they knew something was to happen all along,